pinbo/junli-blog/content/en/2021-06-21-check-crispr-editing-ngs.md

 1. Check quality and filtering with fastp [here](/apps/filter-fastq-files-with-fastp/).
 2. Demultiplex the filtered fastq files [here](/apps/demultiplex-a-fastq-file/).
-3. Map reads to your PCR template and get SNP and small indel calls [here](/apps/make-bam-files-with-bwa-and-samtools/) with [BWA-MEM](http://bio-bwa.sourceforge.net/) and [SAMTOOLS](http://www.htslib.org/).
+3. Map reads to your PCR template and get SNP and small indel calls [here](/apps/make-bam-files-with-bwa-and-samtools-test/) with [BWA-MEM](http://bio-bwa.sourceforge.net/) and [SAMTOOLS](http://www.htslib.org/).
+You can also try other read mappers like [strobeAlign](/apps/make-bam-files-with-strobealign/) and [HISAT2](/apps/make-bams-and-indel-calls-with-hisat2/), but the results should be very similar.
 4. Check large indels (>15bp) and structure variations [here](/apps/make-bams-and-indel-calls-with-subread/) with [Subread](http://subread.sourceforge.net/).
 5. View the downloaded bam files with [**IGV**](https://software.broadinstitute.org/software/igv/download).
 You need to install **IGV** first.
 The web version does not work well.